 Hence while designing any sheet metal component, designers must try to optimise tolerances on the features considering all the above points.

 Basic factors to be considered during sheet metal design:

 - What type of sheet is being used?

 - What type of operations is going to be performed on the designed part?

 - Total number of operations being performed on the part

-Few thumb rules for sheet metal design
+Few thumb rules or sheet metal design fundamentals: